Feed ‘Em Right; Train & Exercise ‘Em Well; Love ‘Em Always!

 No matter what size your puppy is, avoid fad diets, steel yourself against pleading eyes for your pizza roll, and don’t obsess over being perfect.
 While some diets are better then others, somehow dogs have been surviving for thousands of years without individualized nutrient profiles.
 Vary his diet, make sure you’re feeding high-quality food appropriate for his age and size, relax and enjoy his puppyhood.
 It will be over way too soon.

 All Dr. Coile information is fantastic information and totally accurate.
-We have always used the best mixed foods with lots of our own coocked chicken, beer, rice and other stuff mixed in daily.
-And they do grown up way too fast so make sure to take lots more pics of him or her as a puppy.
+We have always used the best-mixed foods with lots of our own cooked chicken, beer, rice and other stuff mixed in daily.
+And they do grown up way too fast so make sure to take lots more pictures of him or her as a puppy.

 All puppies 8 weeks old bite.
 Doesn’t mater what breed they are.
 If they are hungry they bite more.
 Thus another reason to make sure you are feeding them properly.